paolomonella/ursus/documentation.md

 `<pc ana=","></pc>`

-- Contemporary comma
+- Contemporary comma (short pause or syntactic distinction)

 `<pc ana=".">.</pc>`

-- Contemporary full stop
+- Contemporary full stop (long/strong pause or syntactic distinction)

-`<pc ana="0">·</pc>`

-- In a contemporary edition, we would include no punctuation sign here

 `<pc ana="quote">·</pc>`

-- Contemporary quotes
+- This marks the case in which a middle dot is used (before, after or before and after the word) by the scribe to mark that a word is quoted.
+This is often used for individual alphabetical letters ('alphabemes') or morphemes.

 `<pc ana="question">~</pc>`